AbigailUchennaNkama/AbigailUchennaNkama/README.md

 - Data visualization and communication of insights
 - Programming languages such as Python, and SQL
 - Tools such as Jupyter Notebook, Tableau, and Pandas
-- Machine learning algorithms and techniques
+- Machine and deep learning algorithms and techniques

-- 📫 How to reach me **nkamaabigail1@gmail.com**
+📫 How to reach me **nkamaabigail1@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">